Haud: Culmination into the Somaliland War

+The 2024 Dacawaley Conflict and Liyu Police Involvement

+In December 2024, the Haud region became a focal point of the Dacawaley conflict, centered in the pastoralist settlement of Dacawaley in Ethiopia’s Somali Regional State.
+The conflict involved inter-clan clashes primarily between the Isaaq and Ogaden clans over grazing lands and resources.

+The situation escalated when the Liyu Police, an Ethiopian regional paramilitary force aligned with the Somali Regional State government, intervened.
+Reports indicated severe abuses, including attacks on civilians, destruction of property, and dozens killed.
+Violence peaked from December 19 to 25, 2024, resulting in over 35 casualties and mass displacement.

+Elders attempting mediation were ambushed and some abducted, worsening the conflict.
+The Liyu Police’s role was condemned by Ethiopian federal authorities and Somaliland officials.

+Subsequently, Ethiopian federal forces took control of security in the region, and agreements were reached to remove the Liyu Police from Dacawaley.
+Joint Ethiopian-Somaliland talks in Jigjiga sought to reduce tensions and address land and resource disputes.

+Humanitarian Impact

+The 2024 conflict caused significant humanitarian suffering.
+Hundreds were displaced, homes and livelihoods destroyed, and vital livestock lost.

 Overview

 The Haud is of indeterminate extent; some authorities consider it denotes the part of Ethiopia east of the city of Harar.
 I.M.
-Lewis provides a much more detailed description, indicating that it reaches south from the foothills of the Golis and Ogo Mountains.
+Lewis provides a much more detailed description, indicating that it reaches south from the foothills of the Golis and Ogo Mountains, and is separated from the Ain and Nugal valleys by the Buurdhaab mountain range.
 "The northern and eastern tips lie within the Somali Republic, while the western and southern portions (the later merging with the Ogaden plateau) form part of the Harari Province of Ethiopia."
 For decades it (as well as the entire Ogaden) has been an area of conflict and controversy.
 The eastern portion of Haud is traditionally referred to as Ciid.
 Due to its lack of permanent wells except to its west, the region is for the most part uninhabited during the dry season (January to April) when the nomads cross into Somaliland for grazing.

 The British exerted control of the Ogaden beginning in 1941 as part of the Anglo-Ethiopian Agreement, administering the Haud as part of the British Somaliland protectorate, although Ethiopian sovereignty was still recognized in the area.
-This region was defined in the 1942 agreement as including the Ethiopian territory within a continuous belt of Ethiopian territory 25 miles [40km] wide contiguous to the frontier of French Somaliland running from the frontier of Eritrea to the Franco-Ethiopian Railway.
+This region was defined in the 1942 agreement as including the Ethiopian territory within a continuous belt of Ethiopian territory 25 miles [40 km] wide contiguous to the frontier of French Somaliland running from the frontier of Eritrea to the Franco-Ethiopian Railway.
 Thence south-west along the railway to the bridge at Haraua.
 Thence south and south-east, excluding Gildessa, to the north-eastern extremity of the Garais Mountains and along the crest of the ridge of these mountains to their intersection with the frontier of the former Italian colony of Somalia.
 Thence along the frontier to its junction with British Somaliland.